alfonsosaera/prot_align_GUI/README.md

 # Installation

 The [`biopython` module](https://biopython.org/wiki/Download) is required to use the predefined substitution matrices.

-Download the repository from [github](https://github.com/alfonsosaera/prot_align_GUI) or clone it by typing in the terminal
+Download the prot_align_GUI repository from [github](https://github.com/alfonsosaera/prot_align_GUI) or clone it by typing in the terminal

 ```shell
 git clone https://github.com/alfonsosaera/prot_align_GUI.git